urbaninformaticsandresiliencelab/gmaps_scraper/README.md

           scraping the places_radar API call, filtering results by using a given keyword.

+The writing of scraped data is handled by *gms_io.py*, which has the ability to deduplicate on the fly.
+More information can be found under the *gms_io.py* section.

 process\_pickles.py
 -------------------
 Due to the nature of the scraper, the output pickle files, which are appended to